maxbeaudoin/fastapi-cqrs/README.md

 ```

 ### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md (TBD) for details on our code of conduct, and the process for submitting pull requests to us.

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.